SHPEUCF/apptutorial/_pages/assignments/Part1.md

 That means that can even have other `View`s inside the parent `View`!
 </div>

-1. In App.js, start with making the header (You can remove what we did in Exercise 1).
+1. In App.js, start with making the header (you can remove the "Hello, world" text from Exercise 1).
 This only consists of a small `View` with bold text.
 Don't worry about making it bold right now.
 1. Then create another `Text` component with the Greeting, these can be hard-coded for now.
 1. There are 5 more "blocks": leaderboard, events, committees, Slack, and website.
 Create these as placeholders using `View`s and `Text`s.
 They will be filled throughout Part 1.

-	What I mean by this is that each "block" should have its own `View`, which will help with individual styling later on.
+	What I mean by this is that each "block" should have its own `View` and `Text`, which will help with individual styling later on.
 As an example:

 	```js
 	<View> // parent View